brandonnshore/stolen/TESTING.md

 ---

-🎉 **Congratulations!** If all tests pass, your Raspberry application is working correctly and ready for further development or deployment.
+🎉 **Congratulations!** If all tests pass, your StolenTee application is working correctly and ready for further development or deployment.